 Education: Lars holds a B.A. in Communication Studies from the University of Rhode Island.

-Chris White, Acting Deputy Commissioner Workforce Development
+Chris White, Deputy Commissioner for Workforce Development

-Chris oversees New York state's 95 career centers.
+Chris oversees New York State's 95 career centers.
 In that role, he updates workforce development systems, policy, and monitoring trends in the workforce.
 Chris's goal is to modernize how we train workers for the jobs of today and tomorrow.